michael-joyce/lockssomatic-44/docs/source/index.rst

 LOCKSS Network`_ (PLN).
 It also monitors the PLN to ensure that all member boxes are online and operating normally.

+This documentation was written for version 1.0 of LOCKSSOMatic.
+It is likely out of date.

 Contents:

 .. toctree::